 For updated entities, these forms appear within the main form to display additional data for a record that is referenced by a lookup field in the form.

 |Card||Used in views for unified interface apps.
 Card forms are designed to present information in a compact format that is suitable for mobile devices.||Create a card form|

 While each form type has specific needs, when working with forms you use the Form Editor.
 More information: Work with the form editor

 Updated versus classic entities

-Dynamics 365 provides many options for designing forms.
+Dynamics 365 Customer Engagement (on-premises) provides many options for designing forms.
 With Unified Interface, most entities were updated to better suit the responsive interface.
 Updated entities as well as your own custom entities include support for the Dynamics 365 for tablets client, business process flows, and business rules.
 When you use these entities, you can design once and deploy to all clients.

 There are still a number of entities, referred to here as classic entities, that retain the appearance and capabilities from earlier versions.
 These entities are used less often.
 They are listed here:

 |Goal||Goal Metric||Import Source File||Invoice Product||Order Product|